shubhattin/os-config/linux/arch/DE.md

   - to install fonts locally copy it to `~/.local/share/fonts` folder. then `sudo fc-cache -f -v`
   - restart the computer to use the fonts properly in the terminal
 - To enable `24 Hour Time Format` you need to change time Format in Settngs > Region and Language.
-- To disable Auto Restore preopened apps before logout/shutdown/restart goto Settings > Session > Desktop Session.
+- To disable **Auto Restore preopened apps** after logout/shutdown/restart goto Settings > Session > Desktop Session.
 Select 'Start with an Empty Session` under 'On Login, Launch Apps that were open'.
 This causes some unexpected behaviour.
+- To Disable **Audio Sound** and chaange **audio step** to 2
+  - Open Settings > Under Input & Output > Sound > Configure Volume Settings.
+Uncheck Audio Volume and change step size to `2`
-- To show a indiacator around mouse while you press a hotkey(in my case `meta+ctrl+s`)
+- To show a **indiacator around mouse** while you press a hotkey(in my case `meta+ctrl+s`)
  - Goto Settings > Windows Management > Desktop Effect
  - Then enale track mouse and set a shortcut with required modifier keys to `show/hide` a indicator around mousThen enale track mouse and set a shortcut with required modifier keys to `show/hide` a indicator around mousee